HsiangHung/Machine-Learning/Ensemble/README.md

 ### 2. Gradient boosting (Sequential Trees to Reduce Bias)

-   On the other hand, a GBM will start with a not very deep tree (sometimes a decision stump - a decision tree with only one split) and will model the original target.
+   On the other hand, a GBM will start with a **not** very deep tree (sometimes a decision stump - a decision tree with only one split) and will model the original target.
 Then it takes the errors from the first round of predictions, and passes the errors as a new target to a second tree.
 The second tree will model the error from the first tree, record the new errors and pass that as a target to the third tree.
 And so forth.
 Essentially it focuses on modelling errors from previous trees.
 A shallow tree is a high bias-low variance model, but boosting aims to decrease bias.
 An excellent notebook demonstrate how a GBM minimizes bias during training [[3]][Gradient boosting simplified].

    A great application of GBM is anomaly detection in supervised learning settings where data is often highly imbalanced such as DNA sequences, credit card transactions or cyber security [[4]][Gradient Boosting vs Random Forest].

-#### Strength and Weakness

    **Strenth**: